 To fulfil its commitment to the promotion of health and safety, IPLOCA publishes annual aggregated health & safety and environmental statistics submitted by its members and in 2001 presented the first annual IPLOCA Safety Award, re-named the IPLOCA Health and Safety Award, sponsored by Chevron, in 2007.

-Incorporation of new technologies to improve the process and competitiveness of the industry is an important part of the work of the New Technologies Committee and its Novel Construction Initiative.
+Incorporation of new technologies to improve the process and competitiveness of the industry is an important part of the work of the Innovation Committee and its Novel Construction Initiative.
 To give recognition to a significant achievement in the development of new pipeline technologies, the biennial IPLOCA New Technologies Award, sponsored by BP, was first presented in 2001.

 First elected Board of Directors in 1966